Prime Minister of India – Notes [GK PDF]

 The actual governing power of India is vested in the Prime Minister and his Cabinet, although all powers of the Government of India are vested in the President.
 One of the responsibilities and duties of the Prime Minister is to form the cabinet, lead the cabinet, advise the President, distribute portfolios among the ministers, formulate the agenda of the cabinet and maintain coordination among the various departments.
 The Prime Minister decides which minister will run which department.

 The Prime Minister is the link between the Union Cabinet and the President.
-According to the Indian Constitution, the Prime Minister informs the President of all important decisions of the Union Cabinet and the Prime Minister is obliged to inform him if the President wants to know about any matter.
+According to the Indian Constitution, the Prime Minister informs the President on all important decisions of the Union Cabinet.
+The Prime Minister is obliged to inform him if the President wants to know about any matter.

 Professor J.C.
 Johari has described the current situation of influence of the Prime Minister of India is “Presidentialisation of the Prime Minister’s Office.”